opekope2/CosmicWineFixes/README.md

 Unfortunately, this can't be patched easily, because SE restarts itself after a crash just to show this dialog box and does not load plugins.

 If enabled, the plugin opens the log file in `notepad.exe` automatically just before the game exits.
 This is the simplest solution.
 I haven't found an easy way to open a Linux text editor, and there are many, and they need to be detected.
 Windows/Wine notepad "just works".

+## Exit to Linux

+If enabled, replaces `Exit to Windows` with `Exit to Linux` in the main menu (and also, in InGameExit mod).
+This works only in English.
+In other languages, the text will not be replaced.
+It is planned to extract this text from all languages, feel free to help.